ACLED

 • Dependence on Open Sources: The quality and reliability of ACLED data is dependent on the availability and veracity of open sources.
 In regions where the media is restricted or unreliable, this could impact the accuracy of the dataset.

 • Conflict Alert System (CAST): As a future forecasting system, it comes with caveats regarding accuracy.
-To understand more, see the methodology here.
+To understand more, see the methodology herearrow-up-right.
 CAST forecasts are indicative and should not be treated as certainties.

 Researchers should consider these limitations alongside their research goals and methodologies to determine whether ACLED's tools and datasets suit their needs.